Physically Grounded 3D Generative Reconstruction under Hand Occlusion using Proprioception and Multi-Contact Touch: Limitations

 \section{Limitations}

 One limitation of our method is that it relies on accurate pose and calibration: camera--hand extrinsics, forward kinematics, and reliable occluder/visibility masks are required to align RGB images with the 3D grid, and errors in these signals can bias the reconstruction.
-In addition, operating on a fixed-resolution grid (e.g., $64^3$) limits geometric fidelity, particularly for thin structures and small concavities, which may be lost in Stage~A and only partially recovered downstream.
+In addition, operating on a fixed-resolution grid ($64^3$) limits geometric fidelity, particularly for thin structures and concavities, which may be lost in Stage~A and only partially recovered downstream.
 This effect is amplified in manipulation scenes because the object is reconstructed in a shared grid with the end-effector, reducing the effective resolution available for the object.
-Finally, while we demonstrate transfer to an unseen end-effector on a real robot, generalization to substantially different hands, kinematics, or tactile sensor layouts is not guaranteed and may require additional adaptation of the hand and touch conditioning mechanisms.
+Finally, we notice that an object-centric frame could simplify fusing multiple views in dynamic scenes compared with the proposed camera-aligned frame.
+Further studies could investigate this potential issue.